-So about a month ago I gave you first hand information on my experience selling press ons and how to get you going to potentially make that side income and put some food on the table-sort-of-speak.
-Since that initial press ons video, a lot of you have gotten things rolling and have begun selling your custom press ons.
-Congrats to all of you who have, and if you want to share the name of your business let’s celebrate together and comment below with your business name and the items you sell.
+Since that initial press-ons video, many of you got things rolling and are now selling custom press-ons.
+Congrats to all of you who have!
+If you want to share the name of your business, comment below with your business name and the items you sell.
+Woop, Woop!

-(And in case, you still needed a few supply recommendations, here are a few faves from my Amazon Store.)
+And in case, you still need supply recommendations, here are a few faves from my Amazon Store.

-Much in the same way you are owning a business when selling your line of custom handmade press ons, you are not performing a service on the public, you are selling them a product which definitely entails some licensing, but not occupational licensing which is what a manicurist license is.
+Much in the same way, you are owning a business when selling your line of custom handmade press-ons.
+You are not performing a service on the public, you are selling them a product that definitely entails some licensing, but not occupational licensing which is a manicurist license.

-Which means that even if you are just a nail enthusiast who can draw exceptional things on nails or create outstanding nail art you can give this a go to warm yourself up to one day possibly training and joining the gang of licensed nail techs.
+This means that even if you are just a nail enthusiast who can create exceptional outstanding nail art, you can give this a go.
+In the long term, this can warm you up to one day possibly training and joining the gang of licensed nail techs.